San Antonio Distracted Driving Accident Attorney

 TELL US WHAT HAPPENED

 Being Hit by a Distracted Driver – The Impact on Your Case

 If your auto accident was caused by a distracted driver, you may have an easier time proving fault.
 There are arguments the other driver (or their insurance company) will make on their behalf to deny fault.
-The first and most common argument auto accident lawyers get is a denial.
+The first and most common argument car crash lawyers get is a denial.
 The will say that we have no “proof” the other driver was distracted.
 The next argument is that the alleged distraction did not have any part in causing the accident.
 The insurance company usually places blame on the other driver to deflect liability from their defendant.